Table of contents

 - Fighting Fossil Fuel – New Acland Coal Stage 3

-Fighting fossil fuel had become one of my obsessions as an MP was my opposition to the new Adani coal mine.
-From around 2000 onwards, climate change and the fossil fuel industry became central concerns to me.
-Local academics such as Jonathan Nott and Steve Turton were publicly discussing the scale of the threat.
+Fighting fossil fuel had become one of my obsessions.
+From around 2000 onwards, climate change and the fossil fuel industry became central concerns of mine.
+Local academics such as Dr. Jonathan Nott and Dr. Steve Turton were publicly discussing the scale of the threat.
 Accomplished scientists, they new their stuff.
 Consequently, I could also see climate change was the biggest threat to the future of humanity.

 Science told us the dangers

 It never occurred to me that refusing to accept advice from a climate scientist was an option.
-When you are sick, you see a doctor and accept the prescription.
 If a bridge needs to be built, you engage an engineer, you don’t design it yourself.
 I accepted the informed scientific advice of the technical experts.

 Australia Backward on Climate